run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-arxiv/README.md

 agent = OpenAIAgent.from_tools(tool_spec.to_tool_list())

-agent.chat("Whats going on with the superconductor lk-99") agent.chat("what are the latest developments in machine learning")
+agent.chat("What's going on with the superconductor lk-99") agent.chat("what are the latest developments in machine learning")
 ```